 When a cannonball is fired from a cannon, it does not move along a straight line, instead, it follows a curved path.
 This is because the firing is done at an angle that causes the ball to move vertically and horizontally at the same time.
 Hence, the projectile motion is said to be existing.

 When a basketball player aims to score a basket, he/she tends to hold a ball at an angle, and he/she throws it.
 This causes the ball to move along the horizontal direction while rising in height at the same time.
 Hence, due to the presence of both horizontal and vertical motion, a projectile motion is said to be existing.

 Sneezing is the natural response of our body to eject foreign particles forcibly from the mouth and nose.
 While sneezing, the particles and droplets coming out of the mouth exhibit a projectile motion while landing on the objects and surfaces nearby.

 4. Javelin Throw

 An athlete who practices javelin throw directs the sharp edge of the javelin in the air at a particular angle.
 The initial velocity with which the javelin is thrown consists of both the horizontal and vertical components.
 When the vertical velocity approaches zero or when a maximum height is achieved, the javelin advances in a horizontal direction.
-The horizontal velocity eventually reaches zero.
-Thereby, displaying projectile motion in real life.
+The horizontal velocity eventually reaches zero, thereby displaying projectile motion in real life.

 When an archer pulls an arrow and releases it in the air at a particular angle, the arrow moves along the x and y-axis simultaneously.
-This means that the parabolic path taken by the arrow to move forward can be traced easily by the naked eye.
+This means that the parabolic path taken by the arrow to move forward can be traced easily with the naked eye.
 Hence, it displays a projectile motion.

 6. Water Escaping a Hose